 Fire Training Facility opportunities

-In 2015, Bruce Power opened its doors to the new 23,000-square foot Emergency and Protective Services (EPS) Training Facility onsite.
-This state-of-the-art training grounds took 18 months to build, and offers an exceptional training experience.
+In 2015, Bruce Power opened its doors to the new 23,000-square-foot Emergency and Protective Services (EPS) Training Facility on site.
+This state-of-the-art training facility took 18 months to build and offers an exceptional training experience.

 If your municipal fire department would like to explore training opportunities at our facility, please email email@example.com.